Official Resources

 Subject-Specific Preparation Tips

-The MAT covers A-Level and some AS Further Maths content but tests it in unfamiliar ways.
+The TMUA covers A-Level and AS Further Maths content but tests it in unfamiliar ways.
 Focus on: polynomial manipulation, proof by contradiction and induction, combinatorics, basic calculus applications.
-Practise writing clear, structured mathematical arguments — the MAT awards marks for method and reasoning, not just correct answers.
+Practise writing clear, structured mathematical arguments — the TMUA rewards method and reasoning, not just correct answers.
+Both Oxford and Cambridge Maths applicants now sit the TMUA; Cambridge also requires STEP as part of conditional offers.

 STEP (Cambridge Mathematics)